BuzzardGames/-BuzzardGames-Portfolio/README.md

 ## 2. 🛡️ AuraHUDAdmin™
 *   **Asset Status**: Private Development Tier
-*   **Description**: Dedicated administration overlay tools integrated with the HUD system.
+*   **Description**: Dedicated administration overlay tools integrated with a HUD system with many adnin features.

 ### 🔑 Permissions
 *   `aurahudadmin.use` — Grants access to the admin HUD features.